This summary of age discrimination law in Belgium has been prepared by Claeys & Engels, the Ius Laboris member for Belgium: www.claeysengels.be.

 Contractual provisions which are contrary to the principle of equal treatment are null and void.

 A victim of discrimination can obtain an injunction to stop discriminatory acts, e.g. discriminatory employment conditions.
 The law provides for summary proceedings.
-However, an injunction to stop a discriminatory dismissal is not possible, since no party can be forced to stay in an employment agreement.
-The claim for such an injunction where the dismissal already took place is therefore without cause.
+However, an injunction to turn back a discriminatory dismissal is not possible, since a party cannot be forced to stay in an employment agreement.

-Certain infringements constitute criminal offences and are subject to imprisonment and/or penalty payments.
+In theory, certain infringements of labour laws constitute criminal offences and are subject to imprisonment and/or penalty payments.
+In practice, however, criminal sanctions are hardly ever applied in employment-related discrimination cases.

 The victim can also choose to claim fixed damages of: